-After MSCC has consented to the dead tow operation but before the towing operation commences, the Tow Master should conduct a toolbox talk with all parties directly involved in the dead tow operation.
+After HPL has consented to the dead tow operation but before the towing operation commences, the Tow Master should give a toolbox talk to all parties involved directly with the dead tow operation.
 As appropriate, the toolbox talk should include the master, pilot (if needed), and tug master.

-Depending on the nature of the dead tow, the Tow Master may be on board the vessel being towed or on board one of the assisting tugs.
+Depending upon the nature of the dead tow, the Tow Master may be on board the vessel to be towed or on board one of the assisting tugs.
 Wherever the Tow Master is stationed, the Tow Master's role and overall responsibility for the dead tow operation must be clearly understood by all involved parties.